John-OConnell/CS5600_Computer_Systems/practicum2/README.md

 intereact with the remote file system are all run through the "./rfs" executable.
 Running "./rfs HELP" will display the help menu with options\
 on the different commands that can be run.
 The server and client IP address and ports can be configured as global variables in the server.c\
 and client-helper.c files, respectively.
 A unit test shell script is provided, which can be run with "./unitTest.sh".
 It's important to note\
 that you must start the server before running the shell script, or the execution will fail.
-Running "make clean" will remove all executalbes,\
+Additionally, it is recommended to run the shell\
-and running "make rfsysclean" will remove any new files added to the remote file system.
+script with a clean rfsys/ directory to ensure proper testing.
+Running "make clean" will remove all executalbes, and running "make rfsysclean" will remove any new files added to the remote file system.